alexander-group/syncfit/README.md

-# Radio-SED-Modeler
+# syncfit
-Modeling code for Radio SEDs that uses MCMC and the SED models from XXX and YYY (fill in citations later).
+Modeling code for Radio Synchrotron SEDs that uses MCMC and the SED models from XXX and YYY (fill in citations later).